Wakamotoharu Minato: Fighting style

 Wakamotoharu prefers to grab his opponent's mawashi rather than push or thrust, and his favourite grip is hidari-yotsu, with his right hand outside and left hand inside his opponent's arms.
 His most common winning kimarite or technique is a straightforward yori-kiri, or force out.

 Personal life

 Wakamotoharu announced after his makuuchi promotion that he had got married in November 2021, after a three-year relationship.
+Following the reception of his wedding in February 2025, he also revealed that he was the father of a daughter, born in 2020.

+He is a fan of singers Ed Sheeran and Aiko, professional wrestling, the comedy duo Chocolate Planet, and the Kinnikuman series.